 Culinary Arts, Presented by Brewer Entertainment

 This year we’re welcoming back the Culinary Arts demonstration tent.
-Located at the SW corner of the Myriad Gardens, you can find demonstrations and tastings by your favorite local restaurants, chefs, and Festival food vendors.
+Located inside Bicentennial Park, you can find demonstrations and tastings by your favorite local restaurants, chefs, and Festival food vendors.

 Children’s Art Field

-Children may complete two art projects – an origami kite and plant-a-seed for a $2 fee at Children’s Art Field.
-This tent is located in the Youth Plaza on the NE corner of the Myriad Botanical Gardens.
+Children may complete three art projects – handprint butterflies, Oklahoma sky pomp, and a suncatcher for a $3 fee at Children’s Art Field.
+This tent is located on the NW corner of the City Hall lawn.

-Children and adults may participate for free in a larger-than-life works of art in Creation Station, located at the southeast corner of the Myriad Botanical Gardens.
+Children and adults may participate for free in a larger-than-life works of art in Creation Station, located on the west side of City Hall.
 Add to this giant collaborative sculpture that grows and changes throughout the week.

 Festival would not be complete without this popular attraction.
-Face Painting is located at the southeast corner of the Myriad Gardens.
+Face Painting is located on the NW corner of the City Hall lawn.
 The cost is $1 for a simple design.